 Many people can treat cancer pain, from health professionals to counsellors.
 It’s worth knowing what each of them can do.
 There are also small things you can do to help yourself.

 You might hear the term palliative care.
 Palliative care means treatment designed to relieve symptoms rather than cure illness.
 But palliative treatment can be helpful at any stage of illness if you have troubling symptoms or side effects of treatment.
 Examples of symptoms are pain or sickness.

-You are probably the most important person in making sure your pain is kept under control.
+You play an important part in making sure your pain is kept under control.

 Let someone know if you have pain.
 Don't leave it too long.
 You might think that you can handle it by yourself.
 But pain can be very difficult to control if it’s not managed quickly.

-Being in pain will make you feel stressed.
-It will be harder for you to deal with relationships, any treatment you’re having and everyday life in general.
+Being in pain can make you feel stressed and emotional.
+It can be harder for you to deal with relationships, cope with any treatment you’re having and struggle with everyday life in general.
 So try to be honest with yourself and tell people how much pain you have.
 Then they can help you to control it.

 Your specialist palliative care doctor